openedx/edx-platform/docs/course_authors/source/advanced_problems.rst

     </problem>

-.. note::    When you create a JavaScript Input problem, keep the following in mind.
+.. note::    When you create this problem, keep the following in mind.

              - The webGLDemo.js file defines the three JavaScript functions (**WebGLDemo.getGrade**, **WebGLDemo.getState**, and **WebGLDemo.setState**).